sumanthsure/BenfordLawExperiment/README.md

 images is remarkable).

 Strange conclusion Does that mean Benford law Describes the images whether they are beautiful or not?
 If you have heard about the [Golden](https://www.ucsart.com/learn/blog/learn-the-golden-ratio-for-your-artworks-on-canvas) ratio(1.61803) this ratio creates pleasing aesthetic paintings.
-[Fibonacci](http://www.eniscuola.net/en/2016/06/27/the-numbers-of-nature-the-fibonacci-sequence/) series defines the many laws of nature..
+[Fibonacci](http://www.eniscuola.net/en/2016/06/27/the-numbers-of-nature-the-fibonacci-sequence/) series defines many laws of nature..
 In my opinion, numbers do well in defining things better than humans.
 Benford law somehow indirectly deals with the distribution of colors across an image.

 Quest To found Benfordness should never be stopped